 A very big tip when it comes to playing roulette is to avoid playing American roulette.
 With its extra pocket, this puts players instantly at a disadvantage and dramatically lowers their odds of winning.
 For a much better start in the game, players should look to playing European roulette or even French roulette which uses the same wheel as European but offers the La Partage bet as well.
 La Partage offers players half of their bet back if the ball lands on the green or zero pocket, something that the other two options do not offer and would normally result in a complete loss of the bet.

 It is also important that players pay attention to the bankroll when playing, particularly if using one of the above mentioned roulette strategies.
 This is especially true for the Martingale which requires a rather extensive bankroll.
 It can be all too easy to get carried away and be out of money before one knows it.
 Also, for the most part, it is recommended to start with small bets and increase throughout the game.
 This way it is more likely that the bankroll will last and fewer mistakes will be made along the way.
 Using just the outside 50/50 bets is usually a good method to ensure that a slow start is made.

 Playing the Game

 Another important detail to remember when learning how to play roulette is to know one’s limits.
-Live roulette online is now widely available and comes with numerous betting options and styles of play, making it very easy for new players to find the game that perfectly suits their needs.
+Live roulette online is now widely available and comes with numerous betting options and styles of play.
+It makes it very easy for new players to find the game that perfectly suits their needs.

 Roulette can be a lucrative and fun game when played well and correctly.
-As with most online games, keeping a level head and not playing outside the bankroll are key.
+Keeping a level head and not playing outside the bankroll are key.
 Following these aforementioned tips and tricks should see you well on your way to learning how to win at roulette.